e1miran/Now-Playing-Serato/README.md

 * __Settings__ - Reconfigure the application after going through the initial configuration.
 See [Settings](#settings) for more information.

-* __Oldest/Newest__ - Toggle that determines which mixing mode is currently use.
+* __Oldest/Newest__ - Toggle that determines which mixing mode is currently used.
   * Oldest mode will pick the oldest track from all decks.
-This mode for DJs who are using the the a non-playing deck or will be manually controlling cross-fades.
+This setting for DJs who are using the non-playing deck or will be manually controlling cross-fades.
   * Newest mode will pick the newest track from all decks.
-This mode is useful for pre-built playlists or Serato's AutoDJ mode.
+This setting is helpful for pre-built playlists or Serato's AutoDJ capability.

-* __Pause/Unpause__ - Determines whether __Now Playing__ is looking for data and writing updated title
+* __Pause/Unpause__ - Determines whether __Now Playing__ is looking for data and writing an updated title.
-information.

 * __Exit__ - Stop and exit __Now Playing__

 ### Uninstallation

 The process for uninstalling the app is the same on both platforms.
-Simply delete the file or folder from the location to where you pasted it.
-Preferences will be retained in case you wish to re-install it.
-If you wish to remove those too, then will be in the standard place for your particular operating system (AppData for Windows, Library/Preferences for OS X, etc)
+Delete the file or folder from the location to where you pasted it.
+Preferences will be retained you wish to re-install it.
+If you want to remove those too, they will be in the standard place for your particular operating system (AppData for Windows, Library/Preferences for OS X, etc.)

 ## Settings

 Upon initial execution of the app, a settings window will appear.
-Subsequently, the settings can be accessed from the icon in the Windows task tray or Mac menu bar.
+The icon in the Windows task tray or Mac menu bar may be used to access the app settings after this first configuration.

 ### General Settings